Shivangi010/BikeNavi-Application/README.md

 # BikeNavi-Application
-BikeNavi aims to offer a smarter and safer way to navigate while biking with options to customize the features.
-The add-ons will help the bikers to add more features to the smart biking system.
-BikeNavi is a set of accessories that can be attached to the bike.
-The BikeNavi consumers are usually the bike riders, focused on the riders of age 13 or above.
-Each BikeNavi starter package will consist of a navigation ring, battery, headlight, tail light and emergency switch.
-Additional components will bring more safety for the bike and bikers.
+BikeNavi aims to offer a smarter and safer way to navigate while biking with options for adding/removing bike-light equipments like ring light, tail light, headlight and emergency switch for turns.
+The bike accessories helps the user to reach destination without checking the smartphone and by getting constant updates regarding which direction he/she has to take a turn for.

 ![image](https://user-images.githubusercontent.com/53758828/121783687-109d6380-cb7e-11eb-9273-5d661b231a98.png)